 How is aid getting into Gaza?

-With more than 1.5 million people in Gaza at risk of famine, safe and unimpeded aid access is desperately needed.
+Safe and unimpeded aid access is desperately needed in Gaza.
 But how will it get delivered?

 The humanitarian situation in Gaza, and particularly Rafah, grows more desperate by the day.
 Aid routes close and reopen, but the people of Gaza cannot wait.

-More than 1.5 million people now face the threat of starvation, and the entire 2.2 million population faces acute food insecurity.
+The UN states that more than 1 million people face starvation and death this summer, while the 2.2 million population faces acute food insecurity.
 The situation is catastrophic and people’s lives hang in the balance.

 But it is not enough.
 A greatly increased and regular flow of humanitarian aid into Gaza is needed, and humanitarian workers must be able to safely distribute this aid across Gaza.